Avinash-Sahani/Coding-Assesment-MH-/README.md

 3. **Transfer Without Discharge is Invalid**
    If a patient is admitted to a new hospital without a discharge from the previous hospital, the new admit is marked invalid.
+   Note : The better approach would be to treat as Transfer Event which shows the patient has been transferred to other hospital

 4. **Ongoing Admissions Are Considered Valid**
    An admit event without a corresponding discharge is treated as valid.
 The **Length of Stay** is as 0 for them as they have not been discharged yet.